 High-Paying Job #4: Virtual Assisting

 This may surprise you, but I’ve currently got more than NINE virtual assistants helping me run my blog and my course.

 A lot of people don’t think of blogging as being a lot of work… but it is!
 Even running a blog in a somewhat “quieter” niche like proofreading is a ton of work.
 There’s so much stuff to manage: accounts payable, social media, affiliate programs, course content, grading quizzes/tests for the course, writing blog posts, creating newsletters… the list of things to do is endless!

 Virtual assistants (VAs) get paid pretty well, too: for super-easy administrative tasks, pay starts around $10 per hour; for more complicated, technical stuff, the hourly rate can go to $20, $30, even $40 per hour and up.
 It all depends on the work performed and the VA’s skills.

 The more skills you have as a virtual assistant, the higher your value is to a busy blogger/ business owner.
 Put in the time to increase your skills — I have fired many VAs in the past that pitch me perfectly but then can’t deliver.
 DO NOT attempt to become a virtual assistant without knowing what you’re doing.
 Just don’t do it.

-NEXT STEPS To get started as a virtual assistant, I highly recommend checking out Gina Horkey’s free VA course as a precursor to her amazing 30 Days or Less to Virtual Assistant Success course.
+NEXT STEPS To get started as a virtual assistant, I highly recommend checking out Gina Horkey’s FREE copy of 150+ virtual assistant services as a precursor to her amazing 30 Days or Less to Virtual Assistant Success course.
 It’s an excellent value and, having personally hired several virtual assistants who completed her course, I can say it definitely works.

 What are your next steps?
 Which work-from-anywhere job do you have your eye on?
 What challenges are you facing in your life?
 Share below!